Canning Mussels at Home

 Harvesting and Storing Mussels

-Mussels, like other shellfish such as clams (how long do clams last?) and oysters, can be hand harvested from the wild in certain parts of the world usually in inlets, where they can be found attached to rocks, or purchased from a local seafood market.
+Mussels, like other shellfish such as clams (What wine goes well with clams?) and oysters (What wine goes well with oysters?), can be hand harvested from the wild in certain parts of the world usually in inlets, where they can be found attached to rocks, or purchased from a local seafood market.
 The season lasts from late summer but you can buy them year round.
 If you are collecting hand harvested mussels yourself, ensure you follow local regulations, select only healthy and properly sized mussels, and avoid areas with potential contamination.

 Organic Pei mussels from the coast of Prince Edward Island are of exceptional quality with jet-black shells and a sweet flavor.
 The waters off Prince Edward Island are renowned as some of the cleanest.
 There are numerous sauce recipes to accompany mussels, such as fennel tomato sauce, with tomato purée, cold pressed sunflower oil, and fennel seed with brown rice flour (how long does rice flour last?).
 The brown rice flour acts as a thickening agent for the sauce and the fennel seed gives a mild licorice (how long does licorice last?) flavor while the tomato purée and cold pressed sunflower oil provide richness.